-3 credits (3 lec hrs/wk)Focuses on emotion, stress, health, intelligence, personality, mental disorders, treatment of mental disorders and social psychology.
+Focuses on emotion, stress, health, intelligence, personality, mental disorders, treatment of mental disorders, and social psychology.

-PSY228 Introduction to Social Science Research 3 credits (3 lec hrs/wk)
+PSY228 Introduction to Social Science Research

 This course is an introduction to the basic research methods used by social scientists.
-The course includes an introduction to statistical analysis, observational studies, survey research and experimental design.
-Prerequisite: MTH70 with a "C" or better.
+The course includes an introduction to statistical analysis, observational studies, survey research, and experimental design.